Fortinetics Book a call →

 800-171 and SPRS scoring

 The SPRS score is what contracting officers check before award, and it is the figure that False Claims Act enforcement now scrutinizes.
-A self-asserted score materially higher than what an honest assessment would produce is, in the Department of Justice's reading, a false claim — actionable even without a breach.
-Six cyber-fraud settlements have landed in FY26 to date, on top of seven in 2025.
+A self-asserted score materially higher than what an honest assessment would produce is, in the Department of Justice's reading, a false claim, actionable even without a breach.
+Eight cyber-fraud settlements landed in 2025.

 We treat the SPRS score as an output of a real assessment, not a number to optimize.
 A defensible score is one you could re-derive in front of an assessor.